Finding Aid Contents

 A microform is a document that has been reduced in size to a notecard-sized film plate (microfiche) or a roll of film (microfilm).
 This once was a common publishing technique for U.S. Government publications.
 We have special readers and scanners for these materials.

 We have over 350,000 documents in 18 cabinets that have been reproduced as microfilm or microfiche for high-efficiency storage.
 They can be viewed and scanned using the scanner located adjacent to the collection in room 206 of Walter Library.
-Most of these documents are published by the U.S. Government, and many of them have been reproduced online.
+Most of these documents are published by the U.S. Government (sent to us as a regional holder of scientific and technical government information), and many of them have been reproduced online.

 Many of the documents in our collection have been scanned and placed online, and many more are searchable (abstract/citation only) in various report databases.
 See Finding Reports Online.
 For convenience, you will find a list of the primary online databases below: